LegitStack/blink/README.md

 ## to do:

 fix triggers to trigger special case shutdown (triggers work for normal case)

+node add ability to refer to a different board node add ability to trigger messages to go to a different board node add ability to substitute arguments when adding functions to the actor such as when we have a print_someting function that we want to be able to pass any function into it and then have it pass return the original object to pass onto something else

 decide what to do - request response at protocol level or message board level? probably protocol